 Yields: 18-21 crepes2 eggs

 1 cup whole wheat flour, + 1 teaspoon

 3 tablespoons salted butter

 button mushroom and roasted red bell pepper filling, as needed

 Using a handheld mixer, whisk the eggs until foamy.

 Combine the flours and salt in a bowl.
 Sift the dry ingredients.
 Form a well in the center of the bowl.
-Pour in the egg mixture and ½ cup of water.
+Pour in the eggs and ½ cup of water.
 Mix by hand for about 3-4 minutes until the batter is smooth.
 Do NOT over-mix.
 Add the oil.

 Let the crêpe batter rest for at least 2-3 hours (I let it rest overnight).

 Thin the crêpe batter with about 1/3 cup of water (up to 2/3 cup).